 How to prepare for travel with your pet to any EU country whether the UK leaves the EU with or without a deal.

-When the UK leaves the EU, it will become a third country.
 In the EU Pet Travel Scheme, there are 3 categorisations of third country:

 - Part 1 listed